redmoosse/Outages-widget-parser-for-zoe/readme.md

 1. **Compile the App:** First, compile the application into a single executable file using PyInstaller, or just download last release (`Power_widget vx.x.x.exe`).
 2. **Open Startup Folder:** Press `Win + R` on your keyboard to open the "Run" dialog.
 3. **Enter Command:** Type `shell:startup` and press **Enter**.
 A file explorer window will open.
-4. **Create Shortcut:** Create a shortcut of your `PowerSchedule.exe` file and move this shortcut into the opened Startup folder.
+4. **Create Shortcut:** Create a shortcut of your `Power widget.exe` file and move this shortcut into the opened Startup folder.

 That's it!
 The application will now start seamlessly in the background with your customized settings upon every boot.